Education, Health and Care Needs Assessments and Education, Health and Care Plans

 • Identify aspirational short and long term outcomes.

-Many, but not all, statutory assessments will result in an Education, Health and Care Plan.
+Many, but not all, EHCNAs will result in an Education, Health and Care Plan.
 Again, the format of the plan will be localised, but will draw together all of the information gathered during the assessment process – including the child and family’s views and wishes, a description of the child/young person’s needs alongside their strengths and preferences, details of the education, health and social care support they require, the outcomes they want to achieve and the education setting they will attend (after the age of 3).
 It is also good practice to include a support plan setting out the outcomes, support and sources of funding.

 The format of the Education, Health and Care plan will differ between LAs, but should: